Wilshire/Vermont station: Connections

+Future

+A future station is planned for the Vermont Transit Corridor at Wilshire/Vermont station, connecting with the B and D lines.

 Station artwork

 The artwork at the station depicts typographic letters and symbols designed by Bob Zoell.
 The letters on the pillars of the lower platform spell out "going by-by", what the B line and its patrons do when they zoom in and out of the station.
 Additional artwork at the station is the creation of Peter Shire.

 Transit-oriented development

 Above the station is the Wilshire Vermont Station mixed-use transit village development, a $136-million apartment and retail complex designed by the architecture firm Arquitectonica and developed by Urban Partners and MacFarlane Partners on land owned by the Los Angeles County Metropolitan Transportation Authority.
 The development opened in 2007 and includes apartments, retail, and (as of 2009) an adjacent middle school.
 The property is managed by Greystar Real Estate Partners.